berndtmark/PiTVServer/README.md

 * Tautulli - Statistics about Plex

 ## Script Setup
-Directory locations, tag, setting can to be set in .env
+Directory locations & setting can to be set in .env

 ## Start!
 Clone the repository and run _init.sh_.
 Script can be re-run to upgrade containers (the apps).